Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/leanplum-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Intercom - Leanplum**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Leanplum**.
-2. Enter a Leanplum App ID, API key, and name.
+3. Enter a Leanplum App ID, API key, and name.
 Map an Amplitude user property to the Leanplum user ID.
-3. Save when finished.
+4. Save when finished.

 ## Send a cohort